-Faulkner University Campus Safety and Police Department is here to serve and protect the employees and students of the University.
+Faulkner University Police Department is here to serve and protect the employees and students of the University.
 It is essential that all members of our community wholeheartedly assist them in the performance of their duties.
 This includes respectful compliance when asked to do something by a Police or Safety Officer while in the performance of their duty.
-Failure to be respectful and compliant will result in sanctions, the loss of oncampus driving privileges or other action deemed appropriate by the Assistant/Associate Dean of Students.
+Failure to be respectful and compliant will result in sanctions, the loss of on-campus driving privileges or other action deemed appropriate by University administration.